Cornhill, New Brunswick

-Cornhill, formerly spelt Corn Hill, is a community in Kings County near the villages of Havelock and Petitcodiac in the Canadian province of New Brunswick.
-The first settlers of Cornhill were loyalists mainly from the United Kingdom.
+Cornhill, formerly spelt Corn Hill, is a community in Kings County near the villages of Havelock and Three Rivers in the Canadian province of New Brunswick.
+The first settlers of Cornhill were settlers mainly from the United Kingdom.
 These settlers would work the land and make way for future generations of Cornhill families.

 Cornhill was originally called "The Ridge".
 In the mid 19th century the name was changed to Corn Ridge and by 1890 was again changed to Corn Hill.
 The name may have come from the Cornhill area of Northumberland, England.
 Cornhill is also a well known street in London upon which the Bank of England stands.

 The first settlers of Cornhill were given grants from the government to own land wherein they had to undertake certain objectives to retain the land.
 The grantee had to clear ten acres of land within 3 years and build a residence of certain dimensions.
 The farmers also had to make a certain amount of roadway per year.
 The settlers would quickly learn that the land they had been given was very fertile.
 By 1871, the population of Corn Hill would be approximately 300.